mrac/ui-components-css/CSS-IMPLICITY.md

 ### CSS positioning - solution

 Fortunately that case seems to be more obvious.
-A good practice would be to ALWAYS set `position:relative` for component's root element, as default.
+A good practice would be to ALWAYS set `position:relative` for component's root element, as default (any other value different than default `position:static` would serve the purpose).

 Small demo below (uncomment `width: 200px` and see how positioning of some component's internals is based on the context of its parent.
 Then uncomment `position:relative` to fix that):
 * https://codepen.io/mrac/pen/ypJegJ